* Walgreens to buy 2,186 Rite Aid stores, 3 distribution centers

 Walgreens said it expects the new deal to modestly add to adjusted earnings per share in the first full year after the close and generate savings of more than $400 million.

-Walgreens said it would pay Rite Aid a $325 million termination fee.
-In October 2015, Walgreens said it would buy No. 3 Rite Aid for $9.5 billion.
-(Reporting by Siddharth Cavale in Bengaluru and Diane Bartz in Washington, DC; Editing by Sriraj Kalluvila, Bernard Orr)
+The company said it would pay Rite Aid a $325 million termination fee.
+(Reporting by Siddharth Cavale in Bengaluru; Additional reporting by Diane Bartz in Washington, DC; Editing by Sriraj Kalluvila, Bernard Orr)